qlik-oss/core-website/docs/eula.md

 THE AUTHORITY TO AGREE TO THESE TERMS, THEN PROMPTLY DESTROY ALL INSTALLATIONS/COPIES OF THE SOFTWARE.
 IF YOU DO NOT DO SO, YOU AND THE PURPORTED LICENSEE WILL BE RESPONSIBLE FOR ALL UNAUTHORIZED ACCESS TO, USE AND/OR REPRODUCTION OF THE SOFTWARE.

-This Beta
+DIRECT COMPETITORS OF QLIK AND THEIR EMPLOYEES AND AGENTS MAY NOT ACCESS THE SOFTWARE WITHOUT PRIOR WRITTEN CONSENT OF QLIK.

 1.  **INTRODUCTION AND SCOPE**

-    1. This Beta Software License Agreement (the “Agreement”) between the licensee downloading or using the Software (“Licensee”) and Qlik, governs any right to download, install, copy, access, or use the version of the Software that is associated with this Agreement.
+    1. This Evaluation Software License Agreement (the “Agreement”) between the licensee downloading or using the Software (“Licensee”) and Qlik, governs any right to download, install, copy, access, or use the version of the Software that is associated with this Agreement.
 Access to and use of any other Qlik software shall be governed by the applicable license agreement presented during download or installation of that software.
 Qlik and Licensee are from time to time referred to herein as a “Party” and collectively as the “Parties”.
 The capitalized terms which are utilized in this Agreement are defined in the Section of this Agreement entitled “General”.
         This Agreement does not provide any license to use any other Qlik software or product other than the Qlik Core software provided hereunder.

-    2. This early release version of the Software is being provided on a limited basis to selected entities solely for purposes of testing and obtaining feedback from those entities.
+    2. This Software is being provided on a limited basis solely for purposes of testing and evaluation.
 Qlik expressly disclaims any obligation or commitment to correct errors or discrepancies, or to continue to develop, distribute or support this Software or any future releases of this Software.

     3. This Software should not be installed on any computer on which any commercial version of the Software is installed.
 This